AmriteshKhare/cryptopricetracker/README.md

 The CryptoPriceTracker application should now be up and running on your device or emulator/simulator.

-## Key Functionalities
-CryptoPriceTracker provides the following key functionalities:

-- **Live Price Tracking**: Real-time price updates for various cryptocurrencies.
-- **Detailed Cryptocurrency Information**: Comprehensive details on each listed cryptocurrency, including market cap, trading volume, and percentage change.
-- **Personalized Watchlist**: Ability to create and manage a personalized watchlist of favorite cryptocurrencies.
-- **Search Functionality**: Quick search feature to find specific cryptocurrencies by name or ticker symbol.
-- **Offline-First Architecture (Optional)**: Ability to access previously fetched cryptocurrency data even when offline.

 Feel free to explore the codebase and make modifications or enhancements as per your requirements.
-Contributions to the project are also welcome.

 ## Resources
 - Flutter Documentation: [https://flutter.dev/docs](https://flutter.dev/docs)